Welcome to the Lexington Public Schools Professional Learning Website

 A Culture of Reflection, Conversation, Collaboration and a Commitment to Continuous Improvement

-The Lexington Public Schools' Professional Development program focuses on increasing students' academic achievement.
-As a result, professional development will:
+The Lexington Public Schools' Professional Learning program focuses on increasing students' academic achievement.
+As a result, professional learning will:

 - Be explicitly linked to school and district goals;